platformland/electric-book/book/text/self-service.md

 Ensure your team has access to technical writers and tests content with users to ensure it continues to meets their needs over time.
 Use automated tools such as Swagger to help keep documentation up to date.[^10][^11]

-The UK Government Digital Service maintain a template for different teams to publish technical documentation, which has use across government.[^12] Adoption of that template increased when it was itself well documented.[^13]
+The UK Government Digital Service maintain a template for different teams to publish technical documentation, which has use across government.[^12] Adoption of that template increased when it was itself, well documented.[^13]

 ## 3. Go where your users are